m4b/rdr/README.md

 * `rdr -D -f printf /usr/lib/libc.so.6` - disassembles the printf symbol if it's found.
 * `rdr -l /usr/lib/libc.so.6` - lists the dynamic libraries `libc.so.6` _explicitly_ depends on (I'm looking at _you_ `dlsym`).
 * `rdr -i /usr/lib/libc.so.6` - lists the imports the binary depends on.  **NOTE** when run on linux ELF binaries, if a system map has been built, it will use that to resolve the import's library.
 Depending on your machine, can add a slight delay; sorry bout that.
 On mach-o and PE this delay caused by an extra lookup isn't necessary, since imports are required to state where they come from, because the format was built by sane people (more or less).
-* `rdr -g /usr/lib/libz.so.1.2.8` - graphs the libraries, imports, and exports of `libz.so.1.2.8`; run `dot -O -n -Tpng libz.so.1.2.8.gv` to make a pretty picture.
+* `rdr -G /usr/lib/libz.so.1.2.8` - graphs the libraries, imports, and exports of `libz.so.1.2.8`; run `dot -O -n -Tpng libz.so.1.2.8.gv` to make a pretty picture.
 Does a simple, hackish check to see if `dot` is in your `${PATH}`, and if so, runs the above dot command for you - you should probably just install it before you run this.
 [See the examples](#examples) for `rdr` output.
 * `rdr -s /usr/lib/libc.so.6` - print the nlist/strippable symbol table, if it exists.
 Crappy programs like `nm` _only_ use the strippable symbol table, even for exports and imports.
 * `rdr -v /usr/lib/libc.so.6` - print everything; you have been warned.
 * `rdr -c /usr/lib/libc.so.6` - prints the byte coverage `rdr` generated for the binary